 After you purchase this digital issue, you get 5 downloads.
 Remember to save your downloads to your hard drive and/or mobile devices.
-(File format: PDF) This issue includes:StudentFilmmakers Magazine, June 2007 Table of ContentsRED ONE: One Year Later
+(File format: PDF) This issue includes:StudentFilmmakers Magazine, June 2008 Table of ContentsStar Effects: Enliven Points of LightHow Star Filters Work

 by Ira Tiffen